 C. Tucked with a twist

 So this is not for work, but this was one of my favorite tops (so soft & comfy!) from pre-pregnancy that’s still getting good wear!
 You might think the detailing would accentuate the belly, but all the twists and drapes camouflage that area rather well.
-Note it runs short, so if you’re petite and buying it while expecting, I’d suggest trying regular sizing or a size up for a little longer length.
-On a baby bump, it looks cute when the twist knot detail fully falls below the belly.
+Note it runs pretty short, so if you’re petite and buying it while expecting, I’d suggest trying regular sizing or one size up in petite for a little longer length.
+On a baby bump, I think it looks best when the twist knot detail fully falls below the belly.